 - Advantages: short period of study, flexibility in specialising later on

-If you want to continue studying after gaining your Bachelor's degree, you can enrol in a MASTER's degree programme as a second academic qualification.
+If you want to continue studying after gaining your Bachelor's degree, you can enrol in a programme as a second academic qualification.

 - Requirement: completed Bachelor’s degree (or comparable degree)